Mirror Painting Ideas: Easy DIY on a Budget

 Paint your base coat.

-For the next step, I chose FolkArt’s White Adirondack and put down two thin coats with a small sponge brush.
+For the next step, I chose FolkArt’s White Adirondack and put down two light coats with a small sponge brush.
 Using a sponge kept the frame from having brushstrokes that would create a different texture than I wanted.
+This coat doesn’t have to be white, it can also be one of your base colors, it’s really up to you.

 Here’s the mirror frame after one coat of chalk paint: